At L.E. Phillips Scout Reservation, we strive to give you everything you look for

 In 1947, Judge Merrill Farr, a friend of L.E.
 Phillips, took him fishing in Haugen, Wisconsin.
 While on that outing, Judge Farr took him on a tour of a nearby Boy Scout Camp, which unknown to L.E.
 Phillips was the purpose of the whole trip.
 What L.E Phillips saw that day became his own personal dream—to give the youth of today what he had been denied.

 Within the following year L.E.
 Phillips proposed to build a new Boy Scout Camp.
 It was determined that a site adjacent to Bear Lake, in Barron County, Wisconsin, would be purchased and gifted to the Chippewa Valley Council.
-An expression of the most sincere gratitude from the Chippewa Valley Council and families of all the boys participating in Scouts is owed to Mr. Phillips.
+An expression of the most sincere gratitude from the Chippewa Valley Council and families of all the scouts participating in Scouts is owed to Mr. Phillips.
 By 1949, enough buildings and areas had been constructed to begin camping.

 Camp Phillips was dedicated on June 22, 1952.
 It was hailed as a model for other camps in the nation and that description has stood the test of time.
 The reservation covers 1,400 acres, five lakes, and has beautiful pines and hardwoods.
 It provides an outdoor classroom that is unparalleled.
 The Chippewa Valley Council prides itself on the program and the site, and affectionately calls L.E.
 Phillips "America's premier camp".